-- to acquaint students with current trends and issues in the theological disciplines - to encourage students to further integrate the theological disciplines with their practice of ministry - to equip students to add to the church's public fund of knowledge about the practice of ministry
+- to acquaint students with current trends and issues in the theological disciplines - to encourage students to further integrate the theological disciplines with their practice of ministry - to equip students to add to the church's public fund of knowledge about the practice of ministry - to provide students with opportunities for establishing lasting collegial ties with other students

-Wesley's D.Min. degree requires successful completion of 30 credit hours of course work, plus a D.Min. project and project paper.
-Classes are held during intensive two-week periods in January and May.
+Wesley's D.Min. degree requires successful completion of 30 instructional hours of course work, plus a D.Min. project and project paper.
+A typical 3 credit hour course includes a minimum of 45 instructional hours and 90 hours of additional course work.
+Classes are typically held during intensive two-week periods in January and May.
 Online electives, study trips, and the Residential D.Min.
-Track for International Students courses are offered during the fall and spring semesters.
+Track for International Students are offered during the fall and spring semesters.

 Each D.Min. "track" (area of focus) requires the successful completion of 24 core credit hours and 6 credit hours of electives.
 3 credit hours for the Project Seminar are included in the core courses.
 The project is generally written during the third year.
-Transfer credit is not accepted as a substitute for the required core courses, but may be permitted to replace elective courses, but prior approval must be granted from the D.Min. director before transfer credit may be granted.
+Transfer credit is not accepted as a substitute for the required core courses, but may be permitted to replace elective courses, with prior approval from the D.Min. director before transfer credit may be granted.